-They are also responsible for connecting your premises to the network, and we can arrange this with PowerWater on your behalf if you would like us to.
+They are also responsible for connecting your premises to the network, however we can arrange this with Power and Water Corporation on your behalf if you would like us to.

-These are computerized meters fitted with a SIM card to allow the meter to take a consumption reading every 15 minutes and communicate the data to PowerWater via the mobile communications network without the need for a meter-reader to attend to your premises.
+These are computerised meters fitted with a SIM card to allow the meter to take a consumption reading every 15 minutes and communicate the data to Power and Water Corporation via the mobile communications network without the need for a meter-reader to attend your premises.

-PowerWater imposes charges for smart meter upgrades and these costs are normally passed through to customers at cost by electricity retailers.
+Power and Water Corporation imposes charges for smart meter upgrades and these costs are normally passed through to customers at cost by electricity retailers.
 The costs related to smart meter upgrades vary depending on the extent of the upgrade work required.

-It is likely that we will consider you to be an small business customer if you are a business customer, if you have a standard contract, and if you are currently being charged based on regulated commercial pricing order tariffs.
+It is likely that we will consider you to be a small business customer if you are a business customer with a standard contract containing regulated commercial pricing tariffs.

-Indicatively, this means that if your current bills are less than $18k per month, then you will probably fit into the category of an small business customer.
+Indicatively, this means that if your current bills are less than $18k per month, then you will probably fit into the category of a small business customer.
 You can find further details at our Small Business Customers page.

 We will consider you to be a large business customer if your premises are used for operating a business and has an annual electricity usage of more than 750 MWh p.a.

 Indicatively, this means that if your current bills are more than $18k per month, then you will probably fit into the category of a large business customer.